Tallahassee International Airport: History

 By the 1980s the terminal was becoming obsolete, and the 6,100 foot runway was too short for the Boeing 757 and Boeing 767 coming into service.
 Runway 09/27 was converted to a taxiway and a new Runway 09/27, 8,003 feet long with ILS, was built just to the south.
 A new passenger terminal was built just north of the new runway.
+Ground was broken on November 2, 1987 and the new terminal prompted officials to rename the airport from Tallahassee Municipal Airport to Tallahassee Regional Airport.
 On December 3, 1989, the city opened the $33 million terminal, and on February 20, 2000, the terminal was renamed the Ivan Munroe Terminal in honor of Tallahassee aviation pioneer Ivan Munroe.
 Munroe was the first man in Tallahassee to own a plane.

 On July 20, 2002, FedEx Express Flight 1478 crashed a half mile short of the Runway 9 while attempting to land.
 The National Transportation Safety Board determined that the crash was due to a combination of pilot fatigue and pilot error.
 All three crewmembers survived.

 On June 26, 2015, Tallahassee Regional Airport was renamed Tallahassee International Airport.
 On June 29, 2015 the City of Tallahassee and the FAA announced the name change.
 International passengers are allowed to exit the airport via Tallahassee International Airport due to the facility's full-service "service port" for U.S. Customs.
-The change allows international cargo and general aviation flights to directly come to Tallahassee, which is the leading cargo handler in the Panhandle area of Florida.
-Tallahassee handles 9.5 million pounds of cargo a year, more than the next city, Pensacola, which handles around 6.8 million pounds.
+The change allows international cargo and general aviation flights to directly come to Tallahassee, which is the leading cargo handler in the panhandle of Florida.
+Tallahassee handles 9.5 million pounds of cargo per year, more than the next city, Pensacola, which handles around 6.8 million pounds.

-On January 27, 2021, the airport was struck by an EF0 tornado, causing minor damage and temporary closure to assess the damage.
+On January 27, 2021, the airport was struck by an EF1 tornado, causing minor damage and temporary closure to assess the damage.
 A small plane was flipped and minor damage was done to a hangar.
 No injuries were reported.

 Facilities

 The airport covers 2,485 acre at an elevation of 81 feet (25 m).
 It has two runways: 09/27 is 8,000 by 150 feet (2,438 by 46 m) and 18/36 is 7,000 by 150 ft.
 (2,134 by 46 m).
 Helicopter operations are generally confined to the Runway 18/36 area, or direct approaches to the Million Air FBO ramp area.

-In the year ending March 31, 2019, the airport had 74,004 aircraft operations, average 203 per day: 52% general aviation, 13% air taxi, 23% military and 12% airline.
-98 aircraft were then based at this airport: 70 single-engine, 9 multi-engine, 7 jet and 12 helicopter.